 Thousands of people, upon release from jail, search the Internet for phrases like, “Is a DUI a felony?” or “Is a DUI a misdemeanor or a felony?”
 Because almost every state’s DWI-DUI laws call for custodial arrest of any person charged with driving under the influence, many citizens arrested for drunk driving are convinced that their arrest must be a felony.
+A felony DUI carries serious DUI consequences.

 The experience of being cuffed, placed in a police transport, and taken to jail is both emasculating and traumatic.